fpm-within-docker/fpm-within-docker/README.md

 RUN yum -y install python-devel libffi-devel
 ```

+The *yum install* line (but it would be the same for apt-get) is the same as your *BuildRequires* in an RPM specfile (or *Build-Depends* for DEB).

-And in the same dir create a script to be run inside the container, something like
+And in the same dir create a script to be run inside the container, something like:

 ```
 #!/bin/bash